The Cuckoo (film): Crew

+Production

+Filming took place on the shores of the Kandalaksha Gulf.

 Reception

 Critical response

-Based on 63 reviews collected by Rotten Tomatoes, The Cuckoo has an overall approval rating from critics of 87%, with an average score of 7.02/10.
+Based on 61 reviews collected by Rotten Tomatoes, The Cuckoo has an overall approval rating from critics of 87%, with an average score of 7/10.
 The website's critical consensus states, "A sweet and amusing comedy".
 On Metacritic, the film has a weighted average score of 69 out of 100, based on 27 critics, indicating "generally favorable reviews".